Thanks to Brad McGehee. (Linkedin)

 GO

 When I ran the queries and captures the SQL:Recompile event, nothing was captured.
 Interestingly, ShowPlan XML for Query Compilation too, didn't give any number as the reason for recompilation.
 For me it looked like SQL Server didn't consider them as same query.
+I removed the GO statement in between and tried too.
+The result was same. (except the column line number showed 1 and 2 instead of 1 always.

 The image is attached.